hotdaamn/asuswrt-merlin-wiki/How-to-use-Adblock-Plus-filter-subscriptions-to-provide-advertisement-filtering-to-devices.md

 ## Introduction ##

-*This guide is adapted from a [how-to](http://forums.smallnetbuilder.com/showthread.php?t=9449) posted by [ryzhov_al](http://forums.smallnetbuilder.com/member.php?u=13498) on the [SmallNetBuilder forums](http://forums.smallnetbuilder.com).
-The guide provided here on the wiki has been modified to include translation enhancements and to better describe the steps involved, however the commands provided are identical.*

 This guide will help you setup advertisement filtering (similar to [Adblock Plus](http://adblockplus.org)) through your router.
 It is suggested to use in conjunction with a mobile device (such as an iOS or Android smartphone), as filtering a PC will cause performance loss due to hardware limitations on the router.
 This guide uses [privoxy](http://www.privoxy.org) (a proxy server) to capture and filter traffic from mobile devices.

 ## Prerequisites ##

-To setup advertisement filtering on your router, you will need the following:
+To setup advertisement filtering on your router, you will need a working Entware environment.

-* An Asuswrt-Merlin compatible router with Asuswrt-Merlin installed
-* A USB disk connected to the router
-* A working Entware environment.
 Instructions to setup Entware can be found in [this guide](https://github.com/RMerl/asuswrt-merlin/wiki/Entware).

 ## Installation ##

-First, install the necessary packages through Entware:
+First, install the necessary packages:

     opkg install bash wget-ssl sed privoxy